Instructions for Grow Kits and Logs

 Shiitake Mushroom Block

 Your Shiitake Block is ready to fruit.
 Is the bag still on?
 Do you see visible signs of little mushrooms?
 If you do and the bag is on take the entire bag of off the block..if you do not see signs of mushrooms then wait until you see about 5 or 6 of them then take the bag off.
 Place your block on a table out of direct sunlight maybe on a plate.
 Shiitakes like humidity but the block needs to stay dry.
 Place your humidity bag over your block and just mist inside of the bag.
 It will take 5-6 days for your shiitakes to be ready once they start to pin.
-After you cut off your mushrooms let the block rest for about 10 days then soak it in cold water for about 2 hours and place back on plate.
+After you cut off your mushrooms let the block rest for about 10 days then soak it in cold water for about 2 hours and place back on plate and humidty tent back on.
 You should see pins again in about 3 days.
 Repeat procedure.

 How to soak your block: